Body Systems 14: Evaluating Clinical Trials

-A Block students prepare bags of BTB solution and then inflate the bags with their exhaled breath.
+Students prepare bags of BTB solution and then inflate the bags with their exhaled breath.
 They they shake the bags to distribute carbon dioxide into the BTB solution.

-A Block students perform a titration with sodium dioxide to measure the relative amounts of carbon dioxide in their exhaled breath.
+C Block students perform a titration with sodium dioxide to measure the relative amounts of carbon dioxide in their exhaled breath.

 Body Systems 9: Heartily Fit